thowell/CALIPSO.jl/README.md

 are automatically formulated, and fast gradients generated, for CALIPSO.

 ## Solution gradients
-The solver is differentiable, and gradients of the solution, including internal solver variables, $w = (x, y, z, r, s, t)$, :
+The solver is differentiable, and gradients of the solution, including internal solver variables, $w = (x, y, z, r, s, t)$ :

 $$
 \partial w^*(\theta) / \partial \theta,